VueTorrent/vuetorrent-backend/README.md

 Endpoints are accessible using tools like cURL, Postman, or by making HTTP requests from your browser or any programming language/framework.

-Every endpoints are detailed in the [Wiki](https://github.com/VueTorrent/vuetorrent-backend/wiki/Endpoints).
+You can find a list of every endpoints in the [Wiki](https://github.com/VueTorrent/vuetorrent-backend/wiki/Endpoints).

 ## Configuration